Helping the platforms

 Solve Real Problems

-I build for outcomes that matter to you, not engagement metrics that matter to investors.
-If you stop using my app because you solved your problem, that's a win.
+I build for outcomes that matter to players, not engagement metrics that matter to investors.
+A game that leaves you feeling good about how you spent your time is a game that worked.

 Intrinsic Over Extrinsic

 Points and badges fade.
-I design for the deeper motivations - mastery, purpose, autonomy - that create lasting change and genuine satisfaction.
+I design for the deeper motivations: mastery, purpose, autonomy.
+That's what creates lasting engagement and genuine satisfaction.

 Measurable Impact

 Good intentions aren't enough.
-I measure whether my apps actually improve your life, and I'm transparent about what I find.
+I track whether my games actually benefit the people playing them, and I'm transparent about what I find.

 No Dark Patterns